dart-lang/language/working/0546-patterns/patterns.md

 distinct syntax.
 That can be difficult if users already have a strong expectation for a certain syntax based on existing language features or other languages.
 Novel syntax carries a high unfamiliarity cost.
-For features like pattern matching that are primarily syntax sugar, an ugly distinct syntax can nullify the value of the feature.
+For features like pattern matching that are primarily syntax sugar, a distinct but ugly syntax can nullify the value of the feature.

 Barring that, the less context you use the better.
 There is a sliding scale for